raspberrypilearning/cd-dice-roller/en/step_2.md

 --- /task ---

 Next, you need a `function` that will simulate a die roll.
-I have provided the function `dieRoll()` but I have left it blank so that you can fill it in.
+The function `dieRoll()` is already in the code, but it has been left blank so that you can fill it in.

 --- task ---